Path-Check/safeplaces-auth/docs/api/mfa/challenge.md

-# Send a multifactor authentication challenge
+# Send a multi-factor authentication challenge

 Triggers a challenge code to be sent to the second factor (e.g. the user's phone).